Tile server

 PostgreSQL database and web server on different hosts

-First, enable postgis and hstore extensions on Azure PostgreSQL database setting, and add a firewall rule to allow your web server’s IP address.Create database user osm:
+If you are using Azure database for PostgreSQL, you need to first enable postgis and hstore extensions on Azure PostgreSQL database setting, and add a firewall rule to allow your web server’s IP address.Create database user osm:

 CREATE USER osm;